h2oai/sparkling-water/doc/design/design.rst

 - Use of Spark RDDs as input for H2O algorithms.
 - Transparent execution of Sparkling Water applications on top of Spark.

-Sparkling Water supports to type of backends.
+Sparkling Water supports two type of backends.
 In the internal backend, Sparkling Water is launched inside a Spark executor, which is created after application submission.
 At this point, H2O starts services, including distributed KV store and memory manager, and orchestrates them